Tennessee Recovery Court Provides Drug Addicts An Alternative To Jail

 Hipsher says recovery court is "intensive supervision and treatment" that provides addicts an alternative to a jail cell and the opportunity to overcome their addiction.
 Her colleague Dennis Humphrey, general sessions court judge and recovery court judge, says they've found that more jail does not work.

-"It does not remedy the problem," he says, "but something in the nature of a drug court does to get to the heart of their problem, try to remedy that, try to work with them, to show them that we do care about what's happening."
+"It does not remedy the problem," he says, "but something in the nature of a drug court does get to the heart of their problem, try to remedy that, try to work with them, to show them that we do care about what's happening."

 Use the audio link above to hear the full story.